costastf/gitwrapperlib/USAGE.rst

 Usage
 =====

-To use gitlib in a project:
+To use gitwrapperlib in a project:

 .. code-block:: python

-    from gitlib import Gitlib
+    from gitwrapperlib import Git
-    gitlib = Gitlib()
+    git = Git()